35 Best Sites Free Stock Photo Sites For Royalty-Free Images

 Finding an image online from a website, social media post, or blog does not give you the legal right to reuse the image in any way.

-Unless the owner of the photo clearly, and without restriction, gives you the right to use their photography, your use of that image places your business at risk for severe financial repercussions.
+The owner of a photo must clearly, and without restriction, gives you the right to use their photography.
+Failure to do so places your business at risk for severe financial repercussions.

-While free images are readily available online, it remains important that online business owners pay attention to restricted use policies.
+While free photos are readily available online, it remains essential that online business owners pay attention to restricted use policies.

-If you are seeking a collection of high resolution images with creative common licenses, you’ve come to the right article.
+If you are seeking a collection of high-resolution images with creative commons licenses, you’ve come to the right article.

-Before we get to the best free stock images section, I would like to quickly go over potential restrictions involved with creative commons licenses.
+Before we get to the free stock photos section, I would like to go over potential restrictions involved with creative commons licenses quickly.